Mental Health Education

 Viewmont High School is committed to supporting students and families by providing resources and information regarding mental health.
 We will be providing additional topic specific school-wide support and resources during the following months for our students and community.
 More details will be coming.

-- September = Mindfulness
+- September = Mindfulness - click here for the Mindfulness PowerPoint Presentation

 - October = Resiliency